aimed primarily at pre-teen and teenage boys. They tend to be Fighting Series

 .
 The Distaff Counterpart

-to Shonen is called Shoujo
+to Shonen is called shōjo

-It should also be noted that there is no definite marker for a series being or not being Shōnen.
+The distinction between Shōnen and these other genres is a hotly contested subject.
+There is no definite marker for a series being or not being Shōnen.
 Though the magazine it runs in is a good indicator, many Shōnen magazines aim for the huge Seinen Periphery Demographic

 Shōnen series were the first to be brought over en masse

 .
-Pure shojo
+(Pure shojo

 bounces between the realms of cutesy